Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- new HAl adoptions to further <b>STW</b> ECU types supported by users
 	- proper support of NMEA2000 GPS strings
 	- several enhancements regarding VT client and network management
+	- XML-Schema pre-validation of vt2iso XML files
+	- Softkey size can now also be specified (sk_width="..." sk_height="...", just like the datamask-size (dimension="...")
+	- Adapted many items (timeouts, font-encoding, Positions now SIGNED integer) to FIRST EDITION of 11783-Part 6 (Virtual Terminal)
+	- "vtKeyCodeESC" is now "vtKeyCodeACK"
+	- vt2iso: Filename-parameter doesn't need "./" prefixed any more if XML file is in current directory
+	- minor fixes in ISOTerminal_c's close(), changeNumericValue's reserved byte changed to 0xFF
+	- NACK-recognition implemented (eventEnterSafeState), although it needs some more testing
+	- reaction on language (change) PGN now possible via hook-function

 \section IndexMainFeatures Main Features